Skip to content

 Workflow

 • If a deployment or integration fails twice on the same issue, stop retrying.
-Tell the user what failed and ask for specific information (logs, environment variables, dashboard screenshots).
+Tell the user what failed and ask for specific information (logs or environment variables).

 • Before telling the user something is ready, verify it works yourself first.
 Open the URL in your browser, test the endpoint, check the logs.
 Never send the user to check something you haven't confirmed is working.